 I went to the branch at Chung King Mansion, which I took a while to locate.
 I went around Chung King Mansion at least twice to try to locate this creator of stocking milk tea but failed.

-All the googling of “how to get to Lan Fong Yuen in Tsim Sha Tsui” finally helped when someone shared that there was actually an alternative entrance to Chung King Mansion which led to a new-carved area.
+All the googling of “how to get to Lan Fong Yuen in Tsim Sha Tsui” finally paid off when someone shared that there was actually an alternative entrance to Chung King Mansion which led to a newly-carved area.

-Enter through this white entrance about 10 metres to the left of the main entrance.
-There’s an escalator which leads you to a relatively newer basement and Lan Fong Yuen is right in the deepest corner.
+Enter this white entrance about 10 metres to the left of the main entrance.
+There’s an escalator which leads you to a relatively newer basement and Lan Fong Yuen is right in the farthest corner.

 I ordered a plate of chicken chop noodles (蔥油雞扒撈丁) and their famed iced milk tea.
-Both did not disappoint, especially the milk tea with its strong tea aroma.
+Both did not disappoint, especially the milk.

 I felt that I would regret if I didn’t order the toast, so I went ahead…